rachelanna4/up-and-away/README.md

 This should open the game in your web browser

-The game is also hosted and can be accessed via the link at the top of this README.
+The game is also hosted and can be accessed via the link at the top of this README

 Happy gaming!